MostAwesomeDude/construct/README.rst

 Requirements
 --------------
-Construct should run on any Python 2.7 3.3 3.4 3.5 3.6 3.7 and pypy pypy3 implementation.

-Best should be 3.6 because it supports ordered keyword arguments which comes handy when declaring Struct members or crafting Containers.
+Construct should run on any Python 2.7 3.3 3.4 3.5 3.6 3.7 pypy pypy3 implementation.
+Best should be 3.6 because it supports ordered keyword arguments which comes handy when declaring Struct members and crafting Containers.

+Numpy is optional, if you want to serialize numpy arrays using Numpy protocol.
+Otherwise arrays can still be serialized using Range construct.

+Codecs module supports different algorithms on different Python versions, if you want to use Compressed construct.